matestack/matestack-ui-core/docs/concepts/component.md

 end
 ```

-Now if we visit our component, e.g. via `/component_test?foo=bar`, the component reads the `[:foo]` from the params and displays it like so:
+Now, visiting the respective route to the page, e.g. via `/component_test?foo=bar`, the component reads the `[:foo]` from the params and displays it like so:

 ```html
 <div id="div-on-page">